eslint/rfcs/designs/2026-markdown-custom-parsers/README.md

 Changing the default parser to `satteri` is not currently suitable.
 Although `satteri` provides a browser-targeted WebAssembly binding, adopting it as the default would add platform-specific native binaries to the default Node.js dependency graph and a WebAssembly artifact and initialization path to the default browser dependency graph.
 This would increase distribution size and introduce additional runtime and bundler compatibility requirements for every user, including users who do not need the performance improvement.

 A parser option solves this by keeping the current portable parser as the default while allowing users to opt into another implementation.
 It also allows users to provide their own mdast-related parser with the syntax plugins they need.
 This proposal adds the option specifically to the Markdown language implementation.
-It does not propose a new parser mechanism for every ESLint language plugins such as JSON and CSS.
+It does not propose a new parser mechanism for other ESLint language plugins, such as JSON and CSS.

 ## Detailed Design